 HRC continues to have concerns about various threats to our spotted owl population, represented primarily by barred owls, but also including West Nile Virus, potential poisoning threats from illegal marijuana grows, and sudden oak death.
 Individually or in concert these stressors have the potential to reduce or eliminate the HRC spotted owl population or habitat regardless of HCP effects.
 At present, the actual effect of these threats on our population is unknown.
-We currently recommend continuing the same monitoring strategies for the 2014 season, and to discuss potential barred owl management strategies with the Wildlife Agencies.
+We currently recommend continuing the same monitoring strategies for the 2015 season, with the exception of a potential change in THP survey requirements related to the occupancy and detection probability analysis.